covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Miscellaneous/API_REPORTS_MODIFICATION.md

 Parameters:

-project  â Input parameter; value: ID of a project
+project   Input parameter; value: ID of a project

-mode  â Input parameter; value: "ModifyObjectList"
+mode   Input parameter; value: "ModifyObjectList"

-objects  â Input / output parameter; value: IDs of objects that will be evaluated separated with semicolon
+objects   Input / output parameter; value: IDs of objects that will be evaluated separated with semicolon

 This list can be modified (but not the objects themselves!).
 You can add or remove object IDs from the list or change their order in the list.